Action shot of a tough tackle in the Group 10 Rugby League, representing the competitive spirit of the Central West country rugby season.

 3. Mudgee: Ideal for a weekend getaway combining rugby and rural charm.

 The physical intensity is considered among the highest in Australian country rugby league.
-It is a semi-professional environment where “toughness” is the local currency.
+It operates in a semi-professional environment where “Country Toughness” is the local currency, making every clash in the Central West a demanding battle.

-It is traditionally held in September.
-The venue alternates between cities, with Carrington Park and Wade Park being the primary hosts.
+The Grand Final is traditionally held in September.
+The venue typically alternates between the major regional hubs, with Carrington Park (Bathurst) and Wade Park (Orange) being the primary hosts for the premiership decider.

 More Than a League, a Culture